Permute Matrix

 | matrix

-Numbers of columns (rows) of matrix A, from which the new matrix will be formed.
+The numbers of columns (rows) of matrix A, from which a new matrix will be formed.
 Scalar or vector.

 Data types: Float16